ExperienceLovelace/ha-floorplan/docs/_docs/03-usage.md

   log_level: info
 ```

 By default, the logging panel is not displayed.
 Setting `log_level` to any of the following levels causes the logging panel to be displayed below the Floorplan image.
-The levels are listed in order of least verbose to most verbose.
+The levels are listed in order of least to most verbose.

 - `error`
 - `warn` (or `warning`)